openshift/enhancements/enhancements/local-storage/automatic-detection.md

 	// +optional
 	Reason string `json:"reason,omitempty"`

-	// TotalDiscoveredDeviceCount is the count of the total devices which matched the inclusion filter TotalDiscoveredDeviceCount *int32 `json:"totalDiscoveredDeviceCount,omitempty"`

 	// TotalProvisionedDeviceCount is the count of the total devices over which the PVs has been provisioned TotalProvisionedDeviceCount *int32 `json:"totalProvisionedDeviceCount,omitempty"`